The 10 Best Outdoor HDTV Antennas in 2019

 Looking closer at the diagram, you'll also notice that while some single transmitters can be found in isolation, many more are grouped together, arrayed in a single line.

 Theoretically, you could use an omnidirectional antenna to pick up all these stations.
-In practice, however, omnidirectional antennas offer low antenna gain for their 360-degree reception.
+In practice, however, omnidirectional antennas offer low antenna gain for their 360-degree reception, and can have less reception range than their directional counterparts.
 In fact, many models are amplified to boost the TV signals they receive.

-Alternatively you could choose a directional antenna, which has greater reception power in a narrower direction but can better overcome interference.
+Alternatively you could choose a directional antenna, which has greater reception power in a narrower direction but offers the increased antenna gain to better overcome interference.
 Such antennas come in two varieties, either uni- or multidirectional.

 Finally, you could get a multidirectional antenna, which can pick up broadcasts from towers within 180 degrees in which the antenna is pointing.
 Like unidirectional antennas, multidirectional antennas typically offer high antenna gain and often don't need amplification.